Our Dental Technology

 Common Uses for CBCT

 Since CBCT scans provide detailed images of your mouth, they’re commonly used to come up with treatment plans for a variety of orthodontic issues.
-At Fraserview Dentist, we routinely use the CBCT machine for computer guided implant surgeries.
+At your Fraser Street dentist, we routinely use the CBCT machine for computer guided implant surgeries.
 We use the information from the CBCT scan to help fabricate implant surgical guides so we can place the implants more efficiently and safely.

 CBCT scans are also useful for more complex cases, including: